shehreendheda/katacoda-scenarios/rumcwv/rumcwv/step2.md

 6. On the right, click the **IDE** tab.

-    Open the file `store-frontend-instrumented-fixed/app/views/layouts/application.html.erb`{{open}}.
+    Open the file `store-frontend-instrumented-fixed/app/spree/views/layouts/spree_application.html.erb`{{open}}.
 This Ruby file is the main template for the Storedog app.
 By integrating the RUM script here, RUM will be available throughout the application.

-    **Lines 10-19** are the RUM script in the front end and set the initialization arguments.
-This code may be slightly outdated (and different) than the current code snippet in the Datadog UI.
+    **Lines 13-22** are the RUM script in the front end and set the initialization arguments.
+This code may be slightly different than the current code snippet in the Datadog UI.
 It will still work.

     Notice that the code snippet includes environment variables for `applicationId` and `clientToken`.

+    One functionatlity you can add is connecting the APM traces from the backend to the RUM data from the frontend.
+In the file, click the end of **line 20** and press **Enter** to create a new line below it.
+Copy `allowedTracingOrigins: [/https:\/\/.*\.environments.katacoda\.com/],`{{copy}} into the new line, making sure that the indentation matches the lines above and below this line.
+The change to the file will be automatically saved.

 7. Click the **Terminal** tab on the right.
 Let's set the environment variables for `applicationId` and `clientToken`.